 ELEMENTS OF THE STUDENT PROPOSAL

 The Student Proposal will consist of 6 short answer questions.
-Students should be prepared to address five questions about their proposal (described below) and one related to the SPIRE research community.
-Students should also be prepared to upload a current unofficial UMD transcript.
+Students should be prepared to address five questions about their proposal and one related to the SPIRE research community (please see below).
+Students should also be prepared to provide their project's title and to upload an up-to-date unofficial UMD transcript.

 Evaluation Criteria